emanuellima1/kata-test-env/README.md

 In order to test it, you will need three things:

 - A container image, preferably small.
 I usually use `busybox`.
 To store it locally for repeated use, do `sudo ctr image pull "docker.io/library/busybox:latest"` on the guest;
 - A `kata-static` tarball.
-You'll generally get this artifact as the result of a CI run on [Github](https://github.com/kata-containers/kata-containers/actions/);
+You'll generally get this artifact as the result of a CI run of your PR on [Github](https://github.com/kata-containers/kata-containers/actions/);
 - A `configuration-qemu.toml` file.
 You can use the model on this repo.
 On that TOML you'll have to declare the location of 3 binaries, `path`, `kernel` and `image` like this model does.
+- A `config.toml` file.
+You can use the model on this repo.
+That TOML configures `containerd` to use your recently built Kata.
+You should copy it to `/etc/containerd/` at the guest after editing it.